zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec09.md

     2. If at least one of the following criteria is met, then go to next name server IP:
          1. There is no DNS response.
-         2. RCODE is not NOERROR.
+         2. The RCODE of response is not "NoError" ([IANA RCODE List]).
-         3. AA flag is not set.
+         3. The AA flag is not set in the response.
-         4. There are no DNSKEY records in the answer section.
+         4. There is no DNSKEY record with matching owner name in the answer section.
     3. Retrieve the DNSKEY records from the answer section.
     4. Send *SOA Query* over UDP to the name server IP.
-    5. If at least one of the following createria is met, then go to next name server IP:
+    5. If at least one of the following criteria is met, then go to next name server IP:
          1. There is no DNS response.
-         2. RCODE not NOERROR.
+         2. The RCODE of response is not "NoError" ([IANA RCODE List]).
-         3. AA flag is not set.
+         3. The AA flag is not set in the response.
-         4. There is no SOA record with owner name matching the query in the answer section.
+         4. There is no SOA record with matching owner name in the answer section.
     6. Retrieve the SOA record and its RRSIG record.
-       * Only retrieve the one SOA record if there are multiple records.
+       * Retrieve only one SOA record if there are multiple records.
     7. If there is no RRSIG for the SOA record, then add the name server IP address to the *SOA without RRSIG* set and go to next name server IP.
     8. Else, for each SOA RRSIG record do: